• Ginsan

 Rust-Resistant with Minimal Food Adhesion

-Stainless Ginsan knives are resistant to rust and offer minimal food adhesion while cutting.
-This material is favored by craftsmen in the Japanese cuisine industry.
+Ginsan knives are highly resistant to rust and offer minimal food adhesion while cutting.
+This makes them a favorite among Japanese culinary craftsmen.

 Knife_forging_process